abdunnur9/test2.txt/README.md

-# test2.txt
+this is abdunnur
-this is test2 text
+I am in leraning for being coder may Allah give me tawfiq